Believe it or not, every element of your muscular, back, and neck health can be linked back to what kind of shoes or boots you wear at work.

 When your sole is showing a sign of wearing out, especially around the toe, just some adhesive and material can help you do the trick.
 If the sole is coming up, just add adhesive and wait for it to dry overnight.

-If you’re using electrical or metatarsal boots, the same kind of trick will apply.
+If you’re using electrical or metatarsal boots, the same kind of trick will apply to repair boots.
 Just a little bit of adhesive will go a long way in sustaining the life of your boots that are essential to safety at the workplace.

 If you’re dealing with waterproof boots, drying and waterproofing with mink oil might be a useful step after the glue has dried.
 Waterproof your boots regularly so that they’re safe from any elements that might try to come their way.